girder/viime/joss/paper.md

 Autoscaling, Pareto scaling, Range scaling, Vast scaling and Level scaling.

-A very important feature of the whole data treatment process is the interactive display of the PCA scores and loadings plots.
-The scores plot displays how the selection of each treatment option affects the separation of the individual groups in the data.
-The loadings plot shows how each treatment option affects the contributions of the metabolites to the separations.
+A very important feature of the whole data treatment process is the interactive use of principal component analysis (PCA) to examine the similarity and dissimilarity of individual groups in the dataset for different data treatment options.
+Viime provides an interactive PCA score plot, showing how the selection of each treatment option affects the separation of the individual groups in the data.
+A loadings plot shows how each treatment option affects the contributions of the metabolites to the separations.
 Often data with no transformation or scaling may be dominated by only a few of the very high concentration metabolites.
 In those cases, some separation of the groups may be